Schematizing the Observer and the Epistemic Content of Theories: How Theory and Experiment Make Contact with and Inform Each Other

 With regard to the exact relation between theory and experiment in making such identifications, it is worth noting that one can ``Keplerize'' the planetary ephemerides without Newton's Laws or any of the other most characteristic theoretical concepts of his system, such as inertial mass and force.
 One needs only the pre-theoretical ideas of ``ellipse'', ``area swept out in given time'', ``distance to sun'', ``orbital period'', and so on.
 One constructs the structured data using these pre-theoretical concepts, and then \emph{shows} that it can be \emph{interpreted} using the concepts of the Newtonian framework in such a way as to support identification of the concrete model with a particular individual model.
-And indeed that is what Newton did.
+And indeed that is what Newton did.\footnote{My use of ``pre-theoretical'' here bears fruitful comparison with that of \citeN{hempel-stand-conc-sci-thrs}.}